flexera-public/policy_templates/security/storage/google/public_buckets/README.md

 **What it does**
 This Policy Template will check your account for Google Cloud Storage buckets with public permission.
 It takes the following parameters:
-- `Email address to send escalation emails to` - Email to alert when it finds s3 buckets that meet the criteria
+- `Email address to send escalation emails to` - Email to alert when it finds google buckets that meet the criteria
 - `Google Cloud Project` - The Google Cloud Project to run this policy against.

 ## Supported Clouds